Ministry of Justice and Compassion

 Giving away 10% of our plate offering and pledges to Boston Faith and Justice Network, Campaign for Southern Equality, GBIO, St. Paul’s Clinic in Kenya, City Mission Society, Mass Council of Churches, Mark Johnston DOC GLAD Alliance, Fast Track Grants, Pastor’s Fast Track Grants, DOC and UCC Global Ministries.

-Providing reduced rent space to our sister congregation, Iglesia Hispana, a mission church of the United Church of Christ, by being a community center for Integrarte — a dance and movement school and studio, a Buddhist Sangha, 12 step groups, theatre, orchestra, opera troupes, and choirs, a transgender support group, and kids’ play groups.
+Providing reduced rent space to our sister congregation, Iglesia Hispana, a mission church of the United Church of Christ, by being a community center for Integrarte — a dance and movement school and studio, 12 step groups, theatre, orchestra, opera troupes, and choirs, a transgender support group, and kids’ play groups.

 Participating in the work of refuge and respite for a congregation that already participates in the community doing racial justice, social activism, social work, medical care, church work, and the work of living in the world as a poor person, a person of color, a mentally ill person, a GLBT person.